From wildlife watching to hiking volcanoes, our specialists tell us about some of their travel highlights in Costa Rica, Belize, Guatemala and Mexico.

 Inside the cave, we began to make out ledges containing the remains of broken pottery used in Mayan rituals, and a human skull.
 Then came the cave’s most dramatic sight of all: the crystallized skeleton of a young girl.

-Plan a trip to Central America, Mexico & Cuba
+Plan a trip to Central America and Mexico

 Costa RicaView this tour